Soso320/discord-webhook-chat/README.md

 Simply run the file in python 3

-Important note: Change line 8 if you're on linux (see the comment)
+Important note: Change line 8 if you're on GNU/Linux (See the comment)